dekarrin/ictiobus/docs/ictcc.md

     --dev
         Enable the use of and reference to ictiobus code located in the current working directory as it is currently written as opposed to using the latest release version of ictiobus.
+If environment variable ICTIOBUS_SOURCE is set, that will be used instead of the current working directory.

     -D, --dfa
         Print a detailed representation of the DFA that is constructed for the